| 中文 | English |

 Q: How to pass multiple arguments?

-Since the protocol passes Args as a single string, parse multiple arguments within the component:
+Since the protocol passes Args as a single string, use JSON format for multiple arguments:

 # Component